TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 GROUP BY item_id
 ```

-This model could be extended to use a user-defined macro variable to filter the query results based on `item_size` like this:
+This model could be extended with a user-defined macro variable to filter the query results based on `item_size` like this:

 ```sql linenums="1"
 MODEL (